 Let us try to accept that there are certain things in everyone's life that one can't do anything about.
 This way, we can focus more on things that we CAN do something about.

-Cars carry spare tyres because we, as a civilization, accept that punctures will happen.
+Cars carry spare tyres because we, as a civilisation, accept that punctures will happen.
 Imagine what sort of difficulties we would be facing if we obstinately refused to accept that fact.

 Remember that sometimes, it is important to let go.